Rice University’s Student Newspaper — Since 1916

 “However,” Kim continued, “both the Dean’s office and Lovett leadership have received individual feedback for years about renovating our residential facilities.
 It’s not a secret that Lovett has lacked the modern facilities that equally old or even older colleges have been getting through recent renovations, so there’s no better candidate for an upgrade than us.”

-The twelfth and thirteenth colleges were planned in line with Rice’s 2021 goal to expand undergraduate enrollment — 4,052 students at the time — by 20 percent.
-The university has since met that goal, and will not scale back enrollment to accommodate for just one new college, Gorman wrote in a follow-up statement to the Thresher.
+The twelfth and thirteenth colleges were planned in line with Rice’s 2021 goal to expand undergraduate enrollment — 4,052 students at the time — by 20%.
+The university has since met that goal, and does not plan to scale back enrollment accommodate for just one new college, Gorman wrote in a follow-up statement to the Thresher.
 Enrollment now stands at 4,811, surpassing Rice’s initial target of 4,800.

 “My expectation is that as we approach the relocation of Lovett and the opening of College 12 in Fall 2026, we’ll be discussing plans with the campus regarding campus housing expansion,” Gorman wrote.